jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

-To fix this we should either prevent (well discourage) the user from messing with the coordinates directly or, if we allow such manipulation, we make sure that the polar coordinates get updated when the Cartesian coordinates change.
+To fix this we should either prevent (well discourage) the user from messing with the coordinates directly or – if we allow such manipulation – we make sure that the polar coordinates get updated when the Cartesian coordinates change.
 There are Pythonic ways to do either, but I will focus my examples on the first approach.
 We will discourage the user of the class from manipulating the `x` and `y` values of a point after it has been created.

 ```python {title = "A point with public properties" id="code-private-point" }
 class Point: